Have your say

 Certifiers are required to consider stakeholder input

 The input that stakeholders provide during assessments is crucial to ensuring a credible and robust certification outcome.
-For this reason, certification bodies are required to carefully consider all comments received.
+The independent certification bodies who conduct assessments are required to carefully consider all comments received.
 If they choose not to take comments on board, they must document their rationale.
 This ensures that your input is transparently and thoroughly considered by the assessment team.

-All fishery certifiers are required to have their own complaints procedure if you need to raise a complaint with a certifier, please use their complaints procedure as a first step.
+All fishery certifiers are required to have their own complaints procedure.
+You should be able to find this on their website.
+If you need to raise a complaint with your certifier, please use their own complaints procedure as a first step.

-If you are not satisfied with your certifier’s response, it is possible to raise a complaint with MSC’s independent accreditation body.
+If you are not satisfied with a certifier’s response, it is possible to raise a complaint with MSC’s independent accreditation body – Accreditation Services International (ASI).